The average salary for a Bank Secrecy Act (BSA) Officer is $59,681.

 Bank Secrecy Act (BSA) Officer Job Listings

-Pay by Experience Level for Bank Secrecy Act (BSA) Officer
+What is the Pay by Experience Level for Bank Secrecy Act (BSA) Officers?